canvas-medical/documentation/collections/_api/diagnosticreport.md

             description: DateTime this version was made.
           - name: performer
             type: array[json]
             description: Responsible Diagnostic Service.
-In Canvas this will be the Practitioner who reviewed the Report.
+In Canvas this will be the Practitioner who is assigned to the Report.
             attributes:
               - name: reference
                 type: string